dart-lang/language/resources/type-system/subtyping.md

 The type `T?` represents the nullable version of the type `T`, interpreted semantically as the union type `T | Null`.

+The type `T!` represents the non-nullable version of the type `T`, interpreted semantically as the intersection type `T & Object`.

 The type `T*` represents a legacy type which may be interpreted as nullable or non-nullable as appropriate.